Real CBD – How to Tell if CBD Oil is Real or Fake

 In our last few articles we looked at several large CannaBiDioL (CBD) companies – Elixinol and Charlotte’s Web – which present investors with a couple of pure plays on the CBD theme and have the financials to prove it.
+(Both of these companies produce real CBD oil extract taken from the cannabis plant.)
 While writing these pieces, we spent some time talking with industry experts and realized there’s a real problem out there when it comes to fake CBD oil being sold.
-Before we get into that, we’re going to talk about why fake CBD is so problematic.
+Before we get into that, we’re going to talk about why fake CBD tincture is so problematic.

 The Effects of CBD

 Throughout our time researching CBD, we’ve observed a few common themes.
 The first is that people will respond variably to CBD at differing doses.
 In other words, CBD affects everyone a bit differently.
 What CBD will not do is get you high.
 That’s the problem here.
 If you’ve ever bought fake weed, you know that the first time you tried to blaze up with it, the taste wasn’t there and there was no high.
 You knew immediately that what you bought was fake.
 The difference with CBD is that it does not make you high and you can’t actually feel the effects of it.
 Instead, people will say things like “I feel less anxiety” or “I’m able to sleep better at night” or “I feel less pain” which are all great benefits but also could result from other factors.
 One reason you could experience an improvement is because of something called “the placebo effect” which seems to be more powerful the more you spend.
 An $80 bottle of real CBD tincture better do something, otherwise you wasted your money.
 Nobody wants to feel like they wasted money.